OFI-UK/docklab2/README.md

  - Source the overlay by running "source install/setup.bash" in a new terminal before running

 # Python Setup Instructions
+ - Install venv for python3 by running "sudo apt install python3.12-venv"
- - Create virtual environment for running python in home directory called "py_env"
+ - Create virtual environment for running python in home directory called "py_env" by running "python3 -m venv py_env"

 # Bashrc setup
  - Add "source /opt/ros/jazzy/setup.bash" to .bashrc file in home directory to source ROS on start up of the terminal